 Three years ago I wrote about how some guys with lots of time drove around in San Francisco, shooting millions of street-level photos.
-With a bit of Ajax you could explore the city and maybe even do some window-browsing.
+With a bit of Ajax you could explore the city and maybe even do some window-shopping.

 Google never sleep and one year ago they presented Google Street View, the best example of this technique so far.

 Fast forward to present day.
 This summer the same thing was shot in Stockholm and Swedish location service Hitta released the resulting service Hitta Gatubild a few days ago, covering 1200 km of roads in 360 degrees.
-It’s easy to navigate the streets by clicking blue circles.
+It’s easy to navigate the streets by clicking the blue circles.
 You can even go in reverse direction against the traffic, in case you’re bored with the traditional routes in Stockholm city.
-There are photos of how the shooting car looks like.
+There are even photos of how the shooting car looks like.

 The image quality is outstanding with two million photos, one for every seventh meter of the road.
 However, with this kind of high-quality photos the integrity issue is more real than ever.
 A blogger found himself in a picture, but the most hilarious find is the car thieves caught in action!